Academic Advising, Biddle House

 The Counseling Center is dedicated to enhancing the healthy psychological, social, and intellectual development of Dickinson College students.
 Direct service and outreach programs are provided by professional staff, including licensed psychologists, counselors and social workers, as well as practicum students.
 Three Board-certified psychiatrists provide consultation and medical supervision.
 Documentation intended for campus psychologists or psychiatrists can be sent to CAPS@dickinson.edu.

-Disability Services, Biddle House
+Office of Disability Services (ODS), Biddle House

 The Director of Learning Skills and Disability Services reviews documentation and coordinates accommodations for students with disabilities, along with providing services for students with temporary impairments.
 Requests for accommodations, whether for academic, housing, or dining services, are to be made to Director Marni Jones at firstname.lastname@example.org.
 Marni Jones also serves as a learning specialist within Academic Advising to provide workshops and one-to-one instruction on various skills and strategies for academic success.
 Many of the resources available through Academic Advising are available for all students on campus, and especially helpful to students with disabilities.